MaritaIfemeni/Csharp_task4/README.md

 ## C# Assignment: Customer Database Management

-The purpose off this assignment was to build a customer database application that can store and retrieve cutomer information in a .csv file and it should contain the basic CRUD operations and seperate exception handler.
+The purpose off this assignment was to build a customer database application that can store and retrieve customer information in a .csv file and it should contain the basic CRUD operations and seperate exception handler.

 ## Missing Features